 How Much?: Spectators Free!

-This year it will be a bit different, the traditional haunted houses are out but plenty of interactive experiences throughout the park are being planned.
-Trick-or-treating is still on, as well as the popular interactive experiences, Survivor of the Undead, Forbidden Rainforest Treasure Hunt and The Supernatural Ghost Tour.
+Traditional haunted houses and plenty of interactive experiences throughout the park are being planned.
+Trick-or-treating for the little ones is always a favourite and we will likely see a return of the popular Survivor of the Undead, Forbidden Rainforest Treasure Hunt and The Supernatural Ghost Tour.

 And of course plenty of shows, roaming ghosts and monsters for photo ops, and great food and entertainment round up a day of fun at this year's Halloween Fest.